-The faculty on its part manifests its confidence in the honor of its students by refraining from taking unusual and unreasonable precautions to prevent the forms of dishonesty mentioned above.
-The faculty will also avoid, as far as practicable, academic procedures that create temptations to violate the Honor are addressed by the school.
+Please see the discipline policy below for information about how violations of the Academy Honor Code are addressed by the school.
 Since academic dishonesty is viewed as a serious offence, even first offenders may be punished with a suspension.
 The Academy Honor Code is typically reviewed in class with students during the first week of school each year.